GrussmayerLab/GrussmayerLab.github.io/_projects/amyloid_polymorphism.md

   nav: "Projs"
 date: 1906-01-01
 header:
-feature: ../images/banner/htt_dalle.png
-teaser: images/banner/htt_dalle.png
+  teaser: /banner/htt_dalle.png

-banner: images/banner/htt_dalle.png
-desc: "what is a description for a project"
+excerpt: "what is a description for a project"
 tagline: "SMLM, Huntingtons"
 Supervisor: Moritz Engelhardt
 ---